 Grand Rapids venues and hotels focus on reducing the amount of waste going to the landfill, among other sustainability efforts.

 Photo by Experience Grand Rapids

 Sustainability is good business

-A major focus has been on reducing the amount of waste going to the landfill, he said.
-They work with a company to compost as much food waste as possible and also have an aggressive recycling program that includes plastic, glass, paper, electronics, and styrofoam.
+A major focus has been on reducing the amount of waste going to the landfill.
+AHC, the company that runs the Amway Grand Plaza hotel, works with a company to compost as much food waste as possible.
+They, along with the convention center, have an aggressive recycling program that includes plastic, glass, paper, electronics, and Styrofoam.

 Making the pitch

 While Grand Rapids seemed to be the perfect location, London had an uphill battle convincing his board of that.